aguynamedrich/beacon-utils/README.md

 mySecondImage.request();
 ```

+## HttpHelper

+HttpHelper contains a collection of convenience methods for quickly and easily retrieving data from the web.
+Currently, most HTTP verbs are supported and there are overloaded methods for getting a String, Bitmap, HttpResponse or just the headers from a resource on the web.

 ## UrlHelper

-UrlHelper contains a collection of convenience methods for quickly and easily retrieving data from the web.
-Currently, most HTTP verbs are supported and there are overloaded methods for getting a String, Bitmap, HttpResponse or just the headers from a resource on the web.
+UrlHelper contains a number of overloaded methods to easily add query string parameters of any basic Java value type to a url with a single call.

 ## StringUtils, IOUtils, HttpUtils, JSONHelper, Encrypt, UrlParamEncoder